MINER: Multiscale Implicit Neural Representations: Experimental Results

-Figure~\ref{fig:nparams_vs_mse} compares MINER, KiloNeRF, and ACORN in terms of time taken to achieve 36dB, and GPU memory for fitting 16MP image of Pluto.
-For all three cases, we varied the number of hidden features and fixed the number of layers to vary the number of parameters.
+Figure~\ref{fig:nparams_vs_mse} compares MINER, KiloNeRF, and ACORN in terms of time taken to achieve 36dB and GPU memory for fitting a 16MP image of Pluto.
+For all three cases, we varied the number of parameters by varying the number of hidden features while keeping the number of layers fixed.
 MINER consistently achieves 36dB faster than competing methods and requires significantly smaller memory footprint, making it highly scalable for large-sized problems.

 MINER scales up graciously for extremely large signals.
 We trained ACORN on a gigapixel image shown in Fig.~\ref{fig:gigapixel} over 7 scales.
 We set the number of features per each block to be 9, and used a patch size of $32\times32$.
-MINER converged to a PSNR of 38.6dB in 2.6h and required a total of 188 million parameters.
-In contrast, ACORN converged to the same accuracy in 36h and required a total of 167 million parameters.
-Note that although MINER requires more parameters than ACORN, the training time is shorter.
-Since MINER leverages numerous small MLPs, the backpropagation step rquires significantly fewer computations.
+MINER converged to a PSNR of 38.5dB in 3.1h and required a total of 164 million parameters.
+In contrast, after 44h of training, ACORN converged to only 32.6dB while using a total of 175 million parameters.
+We trained both ACORN and MINER on an 11GB NVIDIA RTX 2080 Ti GPU, which required us to decrease the maximum number of patches for ACORN to 3072 from the original authors' implementation they ran on a 48GB GPU.
+MINER also enables compression of the image.
+Storing the image image as 16-bit \verb|tiff| format required 2.4GB of disk space.
+In contrast, MINER required 650 MB with 32 bit precision, implying MINER enables very high compression for images with high dynamic range.

 \paragraph{Fitting 3D point clouds.}